-Nutanix rolls out Elevate Partner Program’s Latest Updates and Incentives - CRN - India
+Nutanix Rolls Out Elevate Partner Program’s Latest Updates and Incentives - CRN - India

-Nutanix has updated its Elevate Partner Program, including offering a revamped incentive structure and channel-led selling motions that empower partners with deal control throughout the sales cycle.
-These enhancements offer partners new opportunities to grow their business, elevate their skills, and maximize earnings.
+Nutanix, a leader in hybrid multi-cloud computing, announced updates to its Elevate Partner Program, including offering a revamped incentive structure and channel-led selling motions that empower partners with deal control throughout the sales cycle.
+These enhancements offer partners new opportunities to grow their businesses, elevate their skills, and maximise earnings.

-“With technology continuing to advance at an extraordinary pace, organizations across every sector are eager to harness the power of digital transformation, data-driven insights, AI, and the cloud,” said Harsh Vaishnav, Head – Channels at Nutanix India and SAARC.
+“With technology continuing to advance at an extraordinary pace, organisations across every sector are eager to harness the power of digital transformation, data-driven insights, AI, and the cloud,” said Harsh Vaishnav, Head – Of channels at Nutanix India and SAARC.
 “To support our valued partner ecosystem in meeting this moment, our commitment goes beyond just words.
 We remain laser-focused on placing partners into the driver’s seat of the sales cycle, allowing them to achieve tremendous business growth and satisfied users.”

 Enhanced Incentives Framework to Earn More